6 Then the Lord said, “Hear what the unjust judge said.

 Now before assuming that every prayer will be answered immediately, remember first of all the man with the pen tells us this is about praying without giving up and losing heart.
 Secondly, the parable itself is about a woman who kept on asking even when nothing happened.
 Thirdly, Jesus Himself says, “though He bears long with them”.
 If we will discover what it righteous, what is the will of God, and pray it without ceasing, there may be a long pause, but an answer is coming.
 And when it comes it will be with all the force and the finality of a just God who know how to take care of His business.

-So, Jesus asks, “Nevertheless, when the Son of Man comes, will he really find faith on the earth?”
-The faith he is looking for is not disconnected from the kind of faith he had just described.
+of faith he had just described.
 He’s not talking about the general idea of faith here.
 He’s looking for a specific kind of faith that digs in and doesn’t give up or let up.
 People who lock in on something and pray, not just when it’s requested, not just every Sunday and Wednesday, not just in a weekly prayer meeting, not even just every day, but every day and every night.
 Like Daniel who prayed three times a day, you have a high and holy calling.
 Go move a mountain!

 Bible quotations are from the NKJV unless otherwise noted.